Ontario election 2018 platform guide: Where the parties stand on everything from hydro bills to taxes to transit

 - Implement a $475-million pharmacare plan covering 125 commonly prescribed drugs including some take-home cancer medication and drugs used for those transitioning genders

-- Expand full dental to contract, full and part-time workers, as well as low-income children and retired seniors living without a pension
+- Expand full dental to contract, full and part-time workers, as well as low-income children and retired seniors living without a pension or dental insurance, at a cost of $670 million in the first year.

-The Ontario PCs haven’t yet released a comprehensive platform to replace former leader Patrick Brown’s People’s Guarantee.
-But on the health care front, Ford has promised to:

-- Put an end to “hallway medicine”(when hospital overcrowding leads to patients being treated outside of more private rooms), although Ford hasn’t offered any specifics as to how

 Liberal Party of Ontario

-Liberals are pushing full throttle on the federal plan to legalize recreational pot by this summer.
+The Liberals are pushing full-throttle on the federal plan to legalize recreational pot by this summer.

 - Plan to regulate the sale of marijuana through the Ontario Cannabis Retail Corporation—the LCBO for weed—which was created on Dec.
 12, 2017

-Note: *Correction: In an earlier version of this post, we said the NDP would convert all student debts into grants but they are only pledging to convert provincial loans for all new and current postsecondary students into grants.